The Children (Game of Thrones)

 "The Children" is the tenth and final episode of the fourth season of HBO's medieval fantasy television series Game of Thrones.
 The 40th episode of the series overall, "The Children" was written by series co-creators David Benioff and D. B. Weiss, and directed by Alex Graves.
 It first aired on HBO on June 15, 2014.

 In the episode, Stannis Baratheon attacks the wildling camp beyond the Wall, as Jon Snow tries to meet with Mance Rayder; Bran Stark meets the Three-Eyed Raven; Qyburn tries to revive Gregor Clegane; Brienne of Tarth and Podrick Payne encounter Arya Stark in the Vale; Daenerys Targaryen is forced to chain her dragons up in the dungeons in Meereen; and Jaime Lannister sets Tyrion Lannister free before Tyrion is to be executed.

 "The Children" received acclaim from critics, who largely praised the episode's handling of the deaths of Shae and Tywin Lannister, as well as the scene of Bran reaching the Heart Tree, and the fight scene between Brienne and Sandor "The Hound" Clegane.
 This episode marks the final appearances of Sibel Kekilli (Shae), Rose Leslie (Ygritte) and Thomas Brodie-Sangster (Jojen Reed).

 Plot

 Beyond the Wall

 Jon meets Mance Rayder and tells him he wants to negotiate peace terms, but Rayder quickly realizes that Jon intends to kill him.
 They are interrupted by a massive cavalry charge led by Stannis and Davos that overruns the wildling encampment.
-Mance surrenders and is taken captive on Jon's suggestion.
+Mance surrenders and is taken captive on Jon's suggestion and the bodies of all the dead are burned.
 A mass cremation is held for the slain brothers of the Night's Watch.
 At the request of a captured Tormund, Jon later privately cremates Ygritte north of the Wall.

 As Bran's group reaches the Heart Tree, they are attacked by skeleton warriors.
 Jojen is killed, but Hodor, Meera, and Bran are saved by a Child of the Forest.
 The Child leads them to meet an old man, the “Three Eyed Raven“, who tells Bran that, while he will never be able to walk again, he will "fly".